 The most extreme restrictions in the nation

-As a result, in California, non-essential retail, big-box, and department stores can open their doors to hundreds of mingling shoppers seeking retail therapy, but a church cannot open its doors to a worship service where attendees are properly social distanced and comply with masking requirements.
+For months, non-essential retail, big-box, and department stores could open their doors to hundreds of mingling shoppers seeking retail therapy, but houses of worship couldn’t admit a single worshiper, even while following social distancing and masking requirements.

 Importance to Religious Liberty: